sureshm-hub/code-challenges/cheat-sheet.md

             - peek() - Retrieves the highest-priority element without removing it from the queue Iterator<T>: next - Advances the iterator, after returning an element
+    Lambdas:
+        method references:
+            - Kind	Syntax	Examples
+            - Reference to a static method	ContainingClass::staticMethodName	Math::abs
+            - Reference to an instance method of a particular object	containingObject::instanceMethodName	str::isEmpty
+            - Reference to an instance method of an arbitrary object of a particular type	ContainingType::methodName	String::compareToIgnoreCase,  String::concat
+            - Reference to a constructor	ClassName::new	HashSet::new

 Arrays
     Creation & Initialization: